Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the engagement process is completed the hoist motor service brake
-can be opened as the load is taken by the MS unit.
+can be opened as the load is taken by the MS Unit.
 The recovery
-operations can be completed from the touch screen located on the MS unit
+operations can be completed from the touch screen located on the MS Unit
 control panel.
-This allows the MS unit to be able to perform up and down
+This allows the MS Unit to be able to perform up and down
 operations using the recovery motors.
 These movements are initiated by
 firstly accessing the hoisting operations screen on the HMI, this screen
 is accessed by pressing the ‘To Recovery Operations’ button shown once